• Skip to primary navigation

 Where Flames Burned Emerald as Grass – Five Stars

-While a man and his daughter are on vacation, the man is approached by stranger who appears to know many private things about him.
+While a man and his daughter are on vacation, the man is approached by a stranger who appears to know many private things about him.
 The man says he can predict when things will happen and offers up a way to avoid death.
 The father isn’t convinced and wants to protect his daughter, but will he be able to, or are the gears already in motion?

 This tale was the second story that appeared in an earlier copy of A Bright Enchanted Suffering.
-My second read through was even more stressful than the first!
+My second read-through was even more stressful than the first!
 Knowing what was going to happen ramped up the anxiety as I watched it all play out and saw some of the foreshadowing I had missed before.

 I’ll Be Gone by Then – Four Stars